-The suitability of the code for solving real problems from engineering is demonstrated with the application of the method to a flow in the field of power engineering.
+The suitability of the code for solving real problems from engineering is demonstrated with the application of the method to a fluid-particle flow in the field of power engineering.
 The code is applied to a quite complex technical component, the so-called bifurcator.
-Because of its geometry, the grid that is formed by the discretization by a structured grid of hexagons is not ideal with regard to the demands of the flow solver, but good plausible results are obtained.
 The function of the riffle box within the bifurcator could be simulated.
-Solutions can be presented for the basic gas flow and for the particle phase.
+Solutions could be obtained for the basic gas flow and for the motion of the particle phase.